julienrf/scala-lessons/course/slides/course.md

   xI * yR + xR * yI
 ```

-## ???

-And you could use these functions as follows:
+And you could use them as follows:

 ```scala
 val xR = 1; val xI = 2 // x = 1 + 2 i